NethServer/docs/administrator-manual/en/phpVirtualBox.rst

 Usage
 -----

 The URL of the phpVirtualBox application can be found at https://yourdomain.com/phpvirtualbox.
-The default credential is :
+The default credentials are :

 * ``username``: ``admin``
 * ``password``: ``admin``

-More informations are available at the Authentication section
+More information are available at the Authentication section

 Network access